Customer Support Delight Your Website Customers with 24x7 Customer Support.

 Determine the Goals of the Chatbot

-Identify a list of questions that make up 80 percent of the volume of incoming inquiries.
+The most important step of implementing a chatbot for your organization entails understanding why you need one.
+The key is to identify a list of questions and queries that make up 80 percent of the volume of incoming inquiries.
 Determine whether you want your chatbot to interpret questions very narrowly – deflecting fewer questions from the contact center but being highly precise – or broadly, creating a higher rate of deflection at the risk of answering incorrectly.

 Text-based chatbots can live on any communication channel.
-Whether that’s a traditional mobile carrier channel (SMS), a messaging app (Facebook Messenger, WeChat), social networks like Twitter, or a live chat widget embedded on a website or mobile app.
+Whether that’s a traditional mobile carrier channel (SMS), a messaging app (Facebook Messenger, WhatsApp), social media like Twitter, or Amazon Alexa, or a live chat widget embedded on a website or mobile app.
 Whichever channel you choose, the chatbot's capabilities are limited to what the channel offers.
 Sometimes the right channel of communication opens up new perspectives for better customer service.
+One of the best practices is that the tone of the chatbot must remain constant across all channels.

-Chatbots are about a continuous flow of conversation that allows for any number of
+Chatbots are about a continuous conversation workflow that allows for any

-responses between the chatbot and the customer.
-When compared to the User Experience
+number of responses between the chatbot and the customer.
+When compared to

 This means the customer's queries and chatbot's responses can never be analyzed in isolation – they are always part of a larger conversation.
 What Information Design is to mobile apps and websites, Conversation Design is to designing chatbots.